GuanchengWan/guanchengWan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Guancheng Wan, Founder & CEO of CosmosMind.
 We help companies put AI into real business operations by connecting data, workflows, multi-agent systems, human review, and model operations into one working system.
-Our focus are **Meta-Recursive Self-Improving System for Science and Engineering**.
+Our focus are **Meta-Recursive Self-Improving System for R&D**.
 My part of the work appears in: _**ACL Main 2026 Oral, ICLR 2026 Oral, ICLR 2025 Oral, CVPR 2025 Oral, NeurIPS 2025 Spotlight, ICML 2025 Spotlight, etc.**_ If you have any question, please feel free to contact me via current school email: gcwan03@ucla[dot]edu.

 > 不诱于誉，不恐于诽，率道而行，端然正己
 > [Google Scholar](https://scholar.google.com/citations?user=-dsexzkAAAAJ&hl=en)